anthonyrs06/web3jumpstart/README.md

 - Is a node necesary?
 - Will flashswaps be too expensive with gas?
 - What existing contracts can we leverage?
+- Best way to interact with a CEX?
+Is that needed for arb?